steveny2k/docker-predictionio/README.md

     ```Bash
     # for version 0.12.0
     $ docker run -it -p 8000:8000 steveny/predictionio:0.12.0 /bin/bash
-    (verison 0.12.0 issue is fixed by helpful people in Dockerfile; will create docker image when having a chance and push to docker registry; for now, please use option b) to build docker image; see details in Issues section)

     # for version 0.10.0
     $ docker run -it -p 8000:8000 steveny/predictionio /bin/bash